philippe44/SqueezeAMP/README.md

 (Under parenthesis is the WROVER pin number)

 All connectors are through-holes so that you can not populate them and directly solder wires if you want to use the board inside another equipment.
+There are differences between PCB 3.X and others

 - J1: power jack
 - J2: audio jack
 	- 4: (6 - IO34) Detect ==> has pull-up and should be set to ground to detect jack insertion
 - J3: main header
-	1.x and 2.x
+	- 1.x and 2.x
 		- 1: GND
 		- 2: EN/reset (3) ==> connect to RTS if possible
 		- 3: 3.3V output
 		- 4: Boot (25) IO0 ==> pull down at reset to enter download mode (connect to DTR if possible)
 		- 5: RX (34) IO1
 		- 6: TX (35) IO3
-	3.x and above
+	- 3.x and above
 		- 1: GND
 		- 2: 3.3V output
 		- 3: RX (34) IO1